sendbird/sendbird-chat-sample-android/groupchannel-admin-message/README.md

     + gradle: 7.5
     + android gradle plugin: 7.4.2

-## Admin Message
+## How it works

-`GroupChannelChatActivity` is an Activity that manages the main screen for chatting.
-On this screen, it handles and displays messages being exchanged between users.
+`GroupChannelChatActivity` is an Activity that manages messages sent by channel members and displays the chat view.
 To perform these functions, it utilizes an object called `messageCollection`.

 The `messageCollection` object collects new messages sent by users, and helps to sequentially sort and process these messages.
 These collected and sorted messages are then handled through the `GroupChannelChatAdapter`.

-`GroupChannelChatAdapter` operates as a RecyclerView Adapter.
-It creates views for each message and binds the message data to the corresponding view.
-This adapter is designed to handle various types of messages.
-It can handle a wide variety of messages including text messages, image messages, file messages, and admin messages.
-Among these, admin messages are handled by the `GroupChatAdminViewHolder` through the `onCreateViewHolder` method.
-By using different ViewHolders depending on the type of message, it can dynamically apply the appropriate layout for each message type.

 ``` kotlin
 //GroupChannelChatActivity.kt
 private fun initRecyclerView() {
   // When the message is added to the collection, the message is added to the adapter.
   adapter = GroupChannelChatAdapter({ baseMessage, view ->